ProjectBarks/cimap/README.md

 > :warning: **Note**: Code performs best when there are lots of string allocations due to `strings.ToLower` /
 >			`strings.ToUpper`.
 This would occur the strings in the map either contain
->			unicode or uppercase characters.
+>			unicode or mismatching case characters.
 If you can gaurantee the inputs provided
 >			will only be one casing use a native map instead.

 ```bash